piyushmishra12/Fake-News-Detector/README.md

 # Fake-News-Detector
 DO NOT USE THIS AS IS!
 It is an old, unmaintained project which might have a few insecurities and inconsistencies, and I have stopped maintaining it.
+You could, however, use it as an example project to base your own stuff from it.

 ## Prerequisites: